mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/project-administrator/index.md

 - _Project admin_: these users can administer projects they have specific access to.

 If you have not done so already, create a group to represent this persona.
-For more details on groups, see the [Identity Providers page](https://docs.d2iq.com/ksphere/kommander/1.2/operations/identity-providers/) and the [Identity Provider tutorial](https://docs.d2iq.com/ksphere/kommander/1.2/tutorials/authorize-all-users/).
+For more details on groups, see the [Identity Providers page][kommander-id-providers] and the [Identity Provider tutorial][kommander-authorize].

 ## Grant access to project admin persona